 Taino Heritage Monument

-The monument features a bronze sculpture of a Taino Indian woman with her arms outstretched in welcome.
-Located at the northern entrance to the city, the sculpture is complemented by a beautiful fountain and the Puente de las Damas (Women’s Bridge).
-The complex, which was inaugurated in 2001, has become one of the most symbolic images of the city.
-It is a tribute to our Taíno heritage and to the Cagüeña woman.
-The piece is by the artist María Elena Perales.
+The monument features a bronze sculpture of a Taino Indian woman with her arms outstretched welcoming locals and visitors to the City.
+It is located at the northern entrance to the City.
+The sculpture is complemented by a beautiful fountain and the Puente de las Damas (Women’s Bridge).
+This complex, was inaugurated in 2001 and has become one of the most symbolic images of the City.
+It is a tribute to our Taíno heritage and to the “Cagüeña” woman.
+It is a work of art created by the artist María Elena Perales.